Git-Kyro/gitbook/book_sources/articles/english-kubernetes-explain.md

 let's say that it starts it up in our first worker node here with the label that we've given it: "application is frontend".
 And one thing to note here: it actually does get an IP address as well.
 Let's say we get an internal IP address that ends in a ".1".
-So, at this point, i could SSH into to any of the worker nodes and use that IP address to hit that application.
+So, at this point, i could SSH into any of the worker nodes and use that IP address to hit that application.
 So, that's great for deploying a simple application;
 let's take it a step further.
 Kubernetes has an abstraction called deployments,